 Subscriber system assets and any deferred costs and revenue resulting from the customer acquisition are accounted for over the expected life of the customer relationship.
 The Company accounts for subscriber system assets and related deferred costs and deferred revenue using pools, with separate pools for the components of subscriber system assets and any related deferred costs and deferred revenue based on the same month and year of acquisition.
 The Company depreciates its pooled subscriber system assets and related deferred costs and deferred revenue using an accelerated method over 15 years.
-The accelerated method utilizes declining balance rates and converts to a straight-line methodology when the resulting depreciation charge is greater than that from the accelerated method.
+In order to align the depreciation of these assets to the pattern in which their economic benefits are consumed, the accelerated method utilizes an average declining balance rate of 240% and converts to a straight-line methodology when the resulting depreciation charge is greater than that from the accelerated method, resulting in an average depreciation of 58% of the pool within the first five years, 25% within the second five years and 17% within the final five years.